epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 However, an important attribute in forecasting the box-office receipts has remained mostly unnoticed: what and how people talk about movies in the media.

-How people talk about a movie in the media is not only a way to know a speaker's view about a movie, but it will also others and could indicate the eventual success of a movie.
+How people talk about a movie in the media is not only a way to know a speaker's view about a movie, but it will also influence others and could indicate the eventual success of a movie.

 One salient research question in our study is to examine **how the sentiments in the quotes related to a movie influence the box office revenue after the opening period**.
 We perform text analysis and statistical testing methods to show which text features from a speaker's quotes might influence the box-office revenue.